Student Program Guidelines

 Student Health and Safety

-CIEE has introduced global requirements for hygiene and social distancing, the details of which are outlined in the following pages.
+CIEE has introduced global requirements to minimize the risk of contracting or transmitting Covid-19.
 These standards will be applied consistently at CIEE locations around the world, with all program staff trained and equipped to support your health and safety abroad.
-These measures meet or exceed local standards, though in some cases local requirements will take precedence (for example, rules related to where face masks must be worn, how far apart student desks must be, and whether plexiglass shielding is required for instruction or a maximum class size capacity will be applied per local rules).
+These measures meet or exceed local standards, though in some cases local requirements will take precedence.

 Your Study Abroad Semester